attamatti/crystal_contacts_analysis/README.txt

 6. Make sure the save file option is selected

-7. Designate the original model for checking - select it on model panel and then click designame
+7. Designate the original model for checking - select it on model panel and then click designate

-8. Designate all other models for checking against - select them on model panel and then click designame
+8. Designate all other models for checking against - select them on model panel and then click designate

 9. use all other default params for now